Regardless of how you plan to use it, there's a smart way to get a $3,000 loan.

 Credit unions

 Credit union loans are known for their flexible terms, less stringent approval requirements, and interest rate caps, currently at 18%.
+Although some federal credit unions offer payday alternative loans (PALs) with interest rates capped at 28%, the maximum loan amount is just $2,000.

 Approval estimates for $3,000 loans

 We crunched a year's worth of data to find the average $3,000 loan rates that borrowers using the Credible marketplace received, and how likely they were to prequalify for a $3,000 loan.
-Not surprisingly, borrowers with excellent credit received the lowest rates and were the most likely to qualify.
+Not surprisingly, borrowers with excellent credit received the lowest rates on average and were the most likely to qualify.

 Top loan purposes for $3,000 loans

-Loan purposes are for closed $3,000 loans (+/- $500) from July 2024 through June 2025 with average borrower TransUnion V9 credit scores.
+Loan purposes are for closed $3,000 loans (+/- $500) from March 2025 through February 2026 with average borrower TransUnion V9 credit scores.
 Source: Credible

 Interest rates for $3,000 loans by loan purpose and credit score